-Besides with staff and books, you could also try to make friends with the hotel’s cat.
+Besides staff and books, you could also try to make friends with the hotel’s cat.
 It turned out to be an impossible mission for me, probably because it just got the offspring.
 You will certainly hear it meowing when lunch and dinner scents awake its attention.

 The lodge area is actually abundant with small animal life.
 Birds are delivering free songs every morning, while rabbits and smaller rodents are running around the cacti and other plants in this dry, but charming environment.
 Besides bicycles, kids can ride the hotel’s horse too.

 The only disturbing aspect for animal lovers staying in the lodge might be the leopard’s skin on the bar wall.
 With this exception, all areas of the hotel are tastefully decorated.

 In Taitu, a famous hotel in Addis Ababa, I waited for the delivery of my laundry for 5 days (five!).
 I was positively surprised that the washing service in Gheralta Lodge was quick and efficient.
 My clothes arrived back in my room only hours after I handed them for cleaning!